TanishParlapall/MMA-Fighters-ETL-Pipeline/README.md

 # MMA-Fighters-ETL-Pipeline
-An Airflow-orchestrated ETL pipeline that ingests MMA data from an external API, stages raw records in PostgreSQL, and loads cleaned production tables for downstream analytics.
+An Airflow-orchestrated ETL pipeline that ingests MMA data from an external API, stages raw records in PostgreSQL, and loads data into cleaned production table for downstream analytics.

+# Technologies
+- Python
+- SQL
+- Airflow
+- PostgreSQL